-The visit will be led by senior members of the Alumni Office, and a senior member of academic staff.
+The visit will be led by members of the Alumni Office, and a senior member of academic staff.
 The visit will be subject to normal University risk assessments and regulations.

 There will be a number of informal alumni events which you will be required to attend as representatives of the University.

 You must be enrolled as a full-time, undergraduate student at the time of this trip.